The Impact Of Gender Roles On Mental Health

 Of those identifying as transgender, 82% have contemplated taking their own life, and 40% have attempted suicide.
 These figures indicate a significant disparity in suicidal ideation between transgender and cisgender individuals, prompting an urgent need to provide mental healthcare services to those more likely to experience gender-related stigma and violence.

-Supportive social networks and access to mental health resources are crucial in mitigating the negative impact on mental health.
-Thus, in addition to connecting with supportive communities, it may be important for those living outside of traditional gender norms to seek mental health support
+Supportive social networks and mental health resources can help mitigate the negative impact on mental health.
+Thus, in addition to connecting with supportive communities, it may be beneficial for those living outside of traditional gender norms to seek mental health support

 Overcoming gender roles